Esri/arcgis-maps-sdk-toolkit-qt/Common/AR/Ar.md

-# Augmented Reality toolkit component
+# Augmented Reality toolkit components

-The Augmented Reality (AR) toolkit component provides support for ARKit for iOS and Android apps written using ArcGIS Runtime SDK for Qt.
-This documentation describes the installation and uses of the AR toolkit component.
+The Augmented Reality (AR) toolkit components provide support for ARKit for iOS apps and ARCore for Android apps written using ArcGIS Runtime SDK for Qt.
+This documentation describes the installation and uses of the AR toolkit components.

 ## Overview

-Augmented reality experiences are designed to "augment" the physical world with virtual content that respects real world scale, position, and orientation of a device.
-In the case of Runtime, a `SceneView` object is used to display 3D geographic AR data as virtual content on top of a camera feed of the real, physical world.
+Augmented reality experiences are augment the physical world with virtual content that respects real world scale, position, and orientation of a device.
+In the case of Runtime, a `SceneView` object displays 3D geographic AR data as virtual content on top of a camera feed of the real, physical world.

-The AR toolkit component allows quick and easy integration of AR into your application for a wide variety of scenarios.
+The AR toolkit components facilitates integrating AR into your apps for a wide variety of scenarios.
 The toolkit recognizes the following common patterns for AR:

 - **Flyover**: Flyover AR lets you explore a scene using your device as a